Swimming Pool Financing Options

 Home Improvement Personal Loans

-A home improvement personal loan is one of the most common sources of pool financing.
+A home improvement personal loan is a common source of pool financing.
 As a lump sum of money, homeowners can use this type of loan for any home improvement project.
 This allows them to begin construction on their pool immediately, rather than having to save up over a long period of time.
-This loan is then repaid in fixed, monthly installments.
+This loan is then repaid in fixed, monthly payments.

 Home Equity Loans